Honors Program FAQ

 Sometimes a class is offered at PCC.

 No, we don’t have any online classes.

 Can I take the Honors section of a regular class that I already completed?

-No, the school won’t allow it.
+No. The school does not allow it.
 For example, if you already took English 1, then you can’t take English 1H.

 What is the class size of Honors classes?

 An Honors class has between 13 and 24 students.

 If I decide that the Honors Program is not for me, can I change my mind without being penalized?